Posts

 Image

 Good Boy begins with a quietly unsettling image: Indy, the titular good boy, watching over his owner Todd, who lies unconscious with blood trickling from his mouth.
 Flickering lights and static from the TV unsettle Indy, who senses that something isn’t quite right.
 Todd’s sister, Vera, arrives just in time to call an ambulance, but the strangeness of the moment lingers.
-The Foundation of the Film The film then shifts into a montage of Indy growing up alongside Todd—a warm glimpse into their bond that lays the foundation for everything that follows.
+The Bond Between Man and Dog The film then shifts into a montage of Indy growing up alongside Todd—a warm glimpse into their bond that lays the foundation for everything that follows.
 It’s this connection, communicated almost entirely through behaviour rather than dialogue, that becomes the emotional core of the film.
 Once Todd is discharged from hospital, he insists on retreating to their late grandfather’s isolated countryside home, hoping the change of scenery will restore some sense of normality.
-Vera warns him against it, worried about his health and uneasy about the house, which she describes as “creepy” and possib...
+Vera warns him against it, worried about his health and uneasy about the house, which she describes as “creepy” and poss...

 Festive Thrills Meet Winter Chills- A Look at Upcoming Horror Releases in December 2025